anthonyyangdev/graphs-for-js/README.md

 ### Key Function

-Because JavaScript does not directly hash/map objects and their contents to unique values, the GraphBuilder accepts a function for mapping a node value to a string key.
+Because JavaScript does not natively hash/map objects and their contents to unique values as object keys, the GraphBuilder accepts a function for mapping a node value to a string key.

 If a Key Function is not given, then the default behaviors are the following:
 - Primitive Types